DELPHI data preservation activity

 - A large part of the documentation is still on AFS, specifically internal notes, theses etc.

 - DELPHI web pages are still hosted on AFS.
-They need to be moved to /eos.
+They will need to be moved to /eos.
 This will be transparent for the users.

 At this point in time it is very difficult to do meaningful in depth tests of the stack.
-If you use it please do cross checks with old archived data if possible, and report any problems to email@example.com
+If you use it please do cross checks with old archived data, and report any problems to email@example.com